Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/star-systems.md

 Star Systems are placed in a folder called systems within your mod folder.

 The name of your star system config must be the same as the unique id used in the `starSystem` field of your planet configs.
-Example: `xen.RealSolarSystem.json`.
+So if you used `xen.RealSolarSystem` as the `starSystem` in your planet, the star system's JSON file would have to be named `xen.RealSolarSystem.json`.

 A star system config file will look something like this: